-MOUSE CHAIN Equipment Dragon Boat, Paddle, Lifejacket, Defined Dis Setting Up Identify 200m stretch of water body Playing Each participant will require to paddle 10 stronget the boat over the 200m line.
-The coach we "Change" every time 10 strokes has been completed.
-The catch, is that no two paddlers allowed to paddle their 10 strokes at the same time.
-This will test the team work and coording of the whole boat, a test of communication.
-It participants fail, the excercise repeat the exercise repeat the exercise until successful.
-Change it Level Up, Conduct the same game, but with verbal communication by any participation.
-Tips and Safety Encourage verbal communication in the begi and allow participant work out the game themselves.
+MOUSE CHAIN Equipment Dragon Boat, Paddle, Lifejacket, Defined Distance Setting Up Identify 200m stretch of water body Playing Each participant will require to paddle 10 strokes to get the boat over the 200m line.
+The coach will yell "Change" every time 10 strokes has been completed.
+The catch, is that no two paddlers are allowed to paddle their 10 strokes at the same time.
+This will test the team work and coordination of the whole boat, a test of communication.
+If participants fail, the excercise repeat the exercise, until successful.
+Change it Level Up, Conduct the same game, but without verbal communication by any participation.
+Tips and Safety Encourage verbal communication in the begining, and allow participant work out the game themselves.